stevenjmesser/boring-magic/_posts/2025-01-30-tips-on-doing-show-and-tell-well.md

 7. **Leave time for questions**
 The best show & tells have audience participation.
 Wherever possible, leave time for questions – either after each team or at the end.
 Encourage people to ask questions in the chat, on Slack, in docs, etc.

+If you do nothing else, follow tip number 3.

 You can read more tips on good show & tells from [Mark Dalgarno](https://markdalgarno.medium.com/the-show-and-tell-what-its-for-and-how-to-do-it-right-32c2c7b3708b), [Emily Webber](https://emilywebber.co.uk/a-decent-remote-show-and-tell-set-up/) and [Alan Wright](https://alaniswright.com/blog/running-effective-show-tells/).